SandyRodger/RB185-RB189/L3_optimisation.md

 -video [4:44]
 - It works, but it's inefficient.
 - N + 1 query
+  - The total number of queries performed is equal to the number of queries on the page plus 1.
+  - It's where an application issues one query to retrieve data for a parent record, and then an additional query for each child record associated with that parent.
 - Using the most general purpose methods you can at first and then coming back to optimise.
 - Minimise the number of SQL queries being made to the db.